 - Is the house built within the current regulations for size (yosekiritsu and kenpeiritsu) ?

-- Is any part of the land is designated for future road planning?
+- Is any part of the land designated for future road planning?

 - Does the seller know of any existing defects to the house?
-(This is also written in the contract)
+(This must also written in the contract-related documents provided to the buyer at the time of sale)

 - Was the property built on reclaimed land, former ponds, riverbeds or swampy areas?
 (There are land risk maps available.
 Click here for more information on earthquake hazard areas and liquefaction risk areas)